-Realized gains and losses and the proceeds from sales of securities held to maturity and trading are shown in the table below.
+Realized gains and losses and the proceeds from sales of held-to-maturity securities are shown in the table below.
 Most of the securities which were sold were U.S. government-sponsored mortgage-backed securities.

-(Dollars in thousands) 2016 2016 2015
+(Dollars in thousands) 2017 2016 2015

-Proceeds from sales \$ 5,462 \$ 7,719 \$ 19,319
+Proceeds from sales \$ 7,446 \$ 5,462 \$ 7,718

-Gross gains 370 701 1,263
+Gross gains 431 370 701

 Gross losses

-In 2016, the Company received proceeds of \$5.5 million from the sale of \$5.1 million of held-to-maturity mortgage-backed securities, resulting in gross realized gains of \$370,000.
-In 2015, the Company received proceeds of \$7.7 million from the sale of \$7.0 million of held-to-maturity mortgage-backed securities, resulting in gross realized gains of \$639,000.
-In 2014, the Company received proceeds of \$14.2 million from the sale of \$13.0 million of held-to-maturity mortgage-backed securities, resulting in gross realized gains of \$1.2 million.
 The sale of these mortgage-backed securities, for which the Company had already collected a substantial portion of the outstanding purchased principal (at least 85%), is in accordance with the Investments - Debt and Equity Securities topic of the FASB ASC and does not taint management's assertion of intent to hold remaining securities in the held-to-maturity portfolio to maturity.

-In 2015, the Company received proceeds of \$61,000 from the sale of one of the trust preferred securities the Company owned, PreTSL XXIV.
+In 2015, the Company recognized a gross realized gain of \$61,000 from the sale of one of the trust preferred securities the Company owned, PreTSL XXIV.
 The Company previously wrote off the entire book value of this security when it incurred an other-than-temporary impairment charge in prior years.
 The trust preferred security sold was classified in the held-to-maturity portfolio.
 Since the credit rating of this security was downgraded, in accordance with the Investment-Debt and Equity Securities topic of the FASB ASC, the sale of this security does not taint management's intent to hold the remaining securities in the held-to-maturity portfolio.

-Investment securities with amortized costs of \$239.9 million and \$241.4 million at December 31, 2016 and 2015, respectively, were pledged to secure public deposits, securities sold under agreements to repurchase and transaction clearing accounts.
+Investment securities with amortized costs of \$287.2 million and \$239.9 million at December 31, 2017 and 2016, respectively, were pledged to secure public deposits, securities sold under agreements to repurchase and transaction clearing accounts.

-Provided below is a summary of investment securities, which were in an unrealized loss position at December 31, 2016 and 2015.
-The Company does not intend to sell these securities until such time as the value recovers or the securities mature and it is not more likely than not that the Company will be required to sell the securities prior to recovery of value or the securities mature.
+Provided below is a summary of investment securities, which were in an unrealized loss position at December 31, 2017 and 2016.
+The Company does not intend to sell held-to-maturity and available-for-sale securities until such time as the value recovers or the securities mature and it is not more likely than not that the Company will be required to sell the securities prior to recovery of value or the securities mature.